Bhavya-Mistry/ML/SmartHealth-Predictive-Analyzer/README.md

 - Data Description

-Model Development
+-Model Development

   - Data Preprocessing

   - Model Training

 - Model Evaluation

-Results
+- Results

-Future Work
+- Future Work

-License
+- License

 ### Project Overview
 The objective of this project is to build a predictive model that can determine whether an individual is at risk of developing diabetes.
 Using historical data about patient health records, the model is trained to predict the **Outcome** (whether a person has diabetes) based on various features such as **Glucose, BMI, Age, Blood Pressure, etc..**